Snille/MMM-Modulebar/README.md

 ### Configuring Buttons

 Buttons have to be placed in `buttons` in the `config`.
-A button contains a uniqe number as a key and a set of options in the object (`{}`).
+A button contains a unique number as a key and a set of options in the object (`{}`).

-Each button starts with it's own uniqe number (ex.
+Each button starts with it's own unique number (ex.
 "1"), then add the options needed.

 | Option   | Description
 | -------- | -----------